This site is no longer maintained. Please refer to https://thecdm.ca/program/ubc-sfu-digital-media-practicum instead.

 Interested in digital media coursework (animation, games, social networking tools, education tools, etc.) in your program?
-This could be just what you are looking for: A collaborative directed studies program involving SFU Computing Science, UBC Computer Science, and the Centre for Digital Media.
+This course could be just what you are looking for: A collaborative practicum program involving SFU Computing Science, UBC Computer Science, and the Centre for Digital Media.

-The course is aimed at SFU Computing Science students and UBC Computer Science students with 4th year standing.
+The course is aimed at upper-level SFU Computing Science students and UBC Computer Science students.
 We usually have student cohorts in one or both of the January - April and May - August terms each year.

-Jeanette Kopak (MDM), John Edgar (SFU), Steven Wolfman (UBC), and Kellogg Booth (UBC) are organizing the next cohort, which will be offered January - April 2017,
+Jeanette Kopak (MDM), John Edgar (SFU), Steven Wolfman (UBC), Kellogg Booth (UBC), and Jerry Jim (UBC) are organizing the Jan - April 2019 cohort.
+(Questions about UBC should be directed to Steven Wolfman.)

 About the program